davidderaedt/Illustrator-Layer-Exporter/readme.md

 Any layer that is not suffixed with a supported image file will be considered as a child *div* of the main *div*.
 All art items inside this layer suffixed with a supported image file format will be considered as a child *img* tag of the parent *div*.

 ![image](https://raw.githubusercontent.com/davidderaedt/Illustrator-Layer-Exporter/master/pics/web.png)

+###Exporting to HTML (dynamic)

+Alternatively, if you don't want to statically generate HTML and CSS code, you can choose to interpret the JSON file at runtime using javascript.
+You'll find sample code to help you do that in the `utils` folder of this repo.

 ###Experimental HTML features